DarrienG/terminal-typeracer-mirror/docs/config.md

 You can see what is and isn't enabled, and what is and isn't available with the `-s` flag: `typeracer -s`

+Parameters you can configure in the `[display_settings]` namespace:

+`always_full` = Decide whether or not to show the full passage at all times.
+* default: `false`
+* With this set to false, after a word is successfully typed, it will disappear to make room for the rest of the words.
+* Setting to true sets the behavior back to the way it was in version `<=1.2.3`

 ## Example config

 Assuming you want to customize everything, a fully configured file might look